Philippus/elastic4s/README.md

    }
 }
 ```

 We might want to return facets from our search.
-Naturally in London we'd want to search for historic landmarks and fantastic pubs and so we'd offer these as selectable facets to our lovely users.
+Naturally in London we'd want to search for historic landmarks and the age of those attractions and so we'd offer these as selectable facets to our lovely users.
 ```
-search in "places/cities" query "london" facets ("landmarks", "pubs")
+search in "places/cities" query "london" facets (
+    facet terms "landmark" field "type",
+    facet range "age" field "year" range (1000->1200, 1200->1400, 1600->1800, 1800->2000)
+)
 ```

+Other facet types include geo distance, query, filter, range, date, histogram.
+The full documentation is [here](http://www.elasticsearch.org/guide/reference/api/search/facets/).

 Elasticsearch provides [sorting](http://www.elasticsearch.org/guide/reference/api/search/facets/) of course.
 So does elastic4s.
 You can even include multiple sorts - rather like multiple order clauses in an SQL query.